emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 | :---
 | 1

-*Example 2*: OpenSearch allows for flexible schema，so documents in an index may have different fields.
+*Example 2*: Enegry Logserver allows for flexible schema，so documents in an index may have different fields.
 Use `IS NULL` or `IS NOT NULL` to retrieve only missing fields or existing fields.
-OpenSearch does not differentiate between missing fields and fields explicitly set to `NULL`:
+Enegry Logserver does not differentiate between missing fields and fields explicitly set to `NULL`:

 ```sql
 SELECT account_number, employer